luttje/glua-api-snippets/README.md

 ### API as JSON

 The API is also available as JSON.
-You can find it with the Lua API package [on the releases page](https://github.com/luttje/glua-api-snippets/releases).
+You can find it with the Lua API package on [🔗 the releases page](https://github.com/luttje/glua-api-snippets/releases).
 It is named something like `YYYY-MM-DD_HH-MM-SS.json.zip`.

+### Manual Installation

+If you cannot or do not want to use Lua Language Server:

+1. Download and unzip the latest release from [🔗 the releases page](https://github.com/luttje/glua-api-snippets/releases), it's named something like `YYYY-MM-DD_HH-MM-SS.lua.zip`

+2. Include or symlink the unzipped directory into your workspace

 ## Contributors